voxel51/fiftyone-teams-app-deploy/helm/docs/upgrading.md

 > **NOTE**: If you had previously set
 > `teamsAppSettings.env.FIFTYONE_APP_INSTALL_FIFTYONE_OVERRIDE` to include your
-> Voxel51 private PyPI token, you can remove it from your configuration.
+> Voxel51 private PyPI token, remove it from your configuration.
 The
-> Voxel51 private PyPI token is now loaded correctly from your license file.
+> Voxel51 private PyPI token is loaded from your license file.

 ---